gabasaura/laravel-store/README.md

 # Laravel Store 🛒

-Welcome to **Laravel Store**, a robust and user-friendly e-commerce platform built with the power of [Laravel](https://laravel.com/)!
-Whether you're launching a new store or enhancing an existing one, Laravel Store provides the tools and flexibility you need to manage products, customers, and orders efficiently. 🚀
+A personal project designed as a study case using Laravel and Livewire.
+Store Trial is an e-commerce platform built with Laravel! 🚀

+**This project aims to explore and implement:**

+Laravel Framework: A robust and elegant PHP framework for building web applications.
+Livewire: A full-stack framework for Laravel that simplifies building dynamic interfaces.
+Modular CSS Architecture: To achieve a componentized and maintainable design system.

 ---

 ## 🌟 Features

-[ ] **Product Management**: Add, update, and organize your products with ease.
+[✖︎] **Product Management**: Add, update, and organize your products with ease.
-[ ] **Order Management**: Keep track of customer orders with detailed insights.
+[✖︎] **Order Management**: Keep track of customer orders with detailed insights.
-[ ] **Authentication**: Secure and scalable user authentication out of the box.
+[●] **Authentication**: Secure and scalable user authentication out of the box.
-[ ] **Customizable Themes**: Tailor the look and feel of your store to match your brand.
+[✖︎] **Customizable Themes**: Tailor the look and feel of your store to match your brand.
-[ ] **Responsive Design**: Fully optimized for both desktop and mobile devices. 📱💻
+[✖︎] **Responsive Design**: Fully optimized for both desktop and mobile devices. 📱💻
-[ ] **Localization**: Multi-language support to reach global customers.
+[✖︎] **Localization**: Multi-language support to reach global customers.
-[ ] **Integrated Payment Gateway**: Easily handle transactions with popular payment systems.
+[✖︎] **Integrated Payment Gateway**: Easily handle transactions with popular payment systems.

 ---